filmanddarkroom/FADU_Timer/readme.md

 ### 08-Mar-2021: 1.5.1 update [believed stable]

-Google still not approved 1.5.0...
-In te meantime, in a flurry of activity (?!)...
+Google still not approved 1.5.0.
+In the meantime, in a flurry of activity (and lock-down boredom) ...

 Change log: